skip to content

 (many available to download from Seb's website)

 The Light Ages: A Medieval Journey of Discovery (Penguin, 2020).
 Published in the USA as The Light Ages: The Surprising Story of Medieval Science (W.W.
 Norton, 2020).
-Translations in Dutch, Italian, Japanese, Portuguese and Russian.
+Translations in Dutch, Italian, Japanese, Portuguese, Russian and Spanish.
 Academic reviews include Isis and The Medieval Review.
 Many mainstream-media reviews linked here.

 "Understanding the Length of Life: the Glosses on Plato of Tivoli's Translation of the Quadripartitum", SCIAMVS 22 (2022): 195–251.